fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 ## Go Connector

-TDengine also provides a Go client package named _taosSql_ for users to access TDengine with Go.
-The package is in _/usr/local/taos/connector/go/src/taosSql_ by default if you installed TDengine.
+DThouse also provides a Go client package named _taosSql_ for users to access DThouse with Go.
+The package is in _/usr/local/taos/connector/go/src/taosSql_ by default if you installed DThouse.
 Users can copy the directory _/usr/local/taos/connector/go/src/taosSql_ to the _src_ directory of your project and import the package in the source code for use.

 ```Go
 import (